Code-Institute-Submissions/Willdeakin-Milestone-Project-4/Testing.md

 |3|  The store owner can add new superusers in the admin view or approve existing users to become a superuser to allow administrative access	|
 |4|  The store owner can add new blogs in the admin view and has access to edit and delete them also	|

+### Code Validation

+#### HTML

+- All HTML pages have been run through the W3C Markup Validation Surface.
+All remaining errors are consequence of the django frameworks: errors for a missing DOCTYPE which is in the base or returning a bad vale for a url in {%%} brackets etc.

+#### CSS

+All CSS Pages have been run through the W3C CSS Validation Service, no errors were given and all warnings are listed below.

+- -webkit-transition is a vendor extension
+- ::-webkit-scrollbar is a vendor extended pseudo-element
+- ::-webkit-scrollbar-track is a vendor extended pseudo-element
+- ::-webkit-scrollbar-thumb is a vendor extended pseudo-element Which have been ignored as these don't have any bearing on anything other than the side scroller, and if that doesn't work on any device/ browser it won't badly affect the website experience.

+#### Javascript

+Javascript files have been run through [JSHint](https://jshint.com/), 2 warnings were given from stripe-elements.js:
+- Line 27	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+- Line 90	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+There are also 2 undefined variables $ and Stripe; $ is used in jquery and thus can be ignored, and Stripe is used for stripe functionality and can also be ignored.

+#### Python

+Python files have been run through [Extends Class Python Tester](https://extendsclass.com/python-tester.html) and a few files returned syntax errors; all of which were regarding f strings, which can be ignored.

+#### Form Validation

+All the forms are validated with HTML.
+Manual testing has been carried out for the forms to confirm they are working correctly.

 ### Defensive programming